NCSU-Libraries/Social-Media-Combine/README.md

            export VAGRANT_NO_PARALLEL=true
            ```
    - Run

        ```
        vagrant up --docker=true
        ```
 > **If working on Windows** and `vagrant up` immediately returns errors, you may need to run `sh eol_to_unix.sh`

     This opens a web browser with configuration form.
 If it doesn't, visit <http://localhost:8081> in your browser.
 Make changes and click OK.

 6. Enter configuration parameters in the web configuration form and click OK.
 Your applications should be updated within a minute or so.

 Visit:
  - Lentil: <http://localhost:3001>
  - Social Feed Manager: <http://localhost:8001>
  - Configuration tool: <http://localhost:8081>

+> To stop the Social Media Combine virtual machine, run `vagrant halt` in the project directory.

 Troubleshooting
 ---------------